magepages/mpdocs/docs/search-m2/user-guide.rst

 * In the **Enable Search Suggestion** field: Choose "Yes" to allow products displaying when customers click on the search box.
 * In the **Sort By** field:
   * Only display this field if `Enable Search Suggestion = Yes`
   * There're 3 types to sort the products: New Product, Most View Products, and Bestsellers

-``Multiple stores module``:

-- This extension is applied to multiple stores.

-- Stores are set the default as the Default Configuration.

-- To change the configuration for each store, need to remove tick at Use Website on the right of each option.

-- Config of the extension in each store will be applied in the store itself.

-- Config in this store doesn't affect the config in the other store.

 That's all about the user guide of Mageplaza Search extension for Magento 2.
 If you still have any question, please feel free to contact us.